May Sale

 About John Armstrong

-John H. Armstrong, president of Reformation & Revival Ministries since 1991, serves the church in a variety of ways - conferences, pastoral care, teaching resources, books, editing a theological journal and a magazine.
-John also directs area groups for pastors and preaches widely in the United States and abroad.
-He was a pastor for twenty-one years, the last sixteen at Trinity Baptist Church, Wheaton.
-John has been married to his wife, Anita, for nearly thirty years and has two adult children and one grandchild.
+John H. Armstrong, president of Reformation & Revival Ministries since 1991, serves the church in a variety of ways - among them speaking at conferences, pastoral care, teaching resources, book, He was a pastor for twenty-one years, the last sixteen at Trinity Baptist Church, Wheaton.
+John and his wife, Anita and have two adult children and one grandchild.
 He lives in Carol Stream, Illinois, a suburb of Chicago.

 'Eschewing both legalism and apathy, Armstrong points a biblical way forward to protecting God's sheep and recovering fallen shepherds...he has provided us with an extremely valuable, wise and balanced discussion.'